Pull Files

 Use comma-separated values to pull multiple locations, e.g. to pull both

-you can write
+/sdcard/screenshots/ and /sdcard/test-logs you can write

---directories-to-pull /sdcard/screenshots,/sdcard/test-logs
+--directories-to-pull /sdcard/screenshots,/sdcard/test-logs.

 Configuring your app for writing

-To write to the /sdcard/
+To write to the /sdcard/ folder your debug or androidTest manifest needs

-the WRITE_EXTERNAL_STORAGE
+the WRITE_EXTERNAL_STORAGE permission:

 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />